How Big Brands Are Using Apps to Reach Consumers

 Kraft is a giant in the food business, so it made sense for them to create an app.
 However, it wouldn’t be such a leap to assume that Kraft had no idea just how popular their app would become.
 Second in the iTunes’ lifestyle chart for paid apps, in fact.
 The iFood Assistant achieved these dizzy heights by being incredibly useful to customers.

-Users of the app can browse through an enormous collection of recipes, either by category, occasion or ingredient.
-These recipes are simple to follow, but most importantly, feature products that Kraft sell, meaning that consumers trust Kraft to provide them with great recipes and great quality ingredients.
-A further way that Kraft use this app to their success is by distributing coupons for their products.
+Users of the app can browse through an enormous collection of recipes, either by category, occasion, or ingredient.
+These recipes are simple to follow, but most importantly, feature products that Kraft sells, meaning that consumers trust Kraft to provide them with great recipes and great quality ingredients.
+A further way that Kraft uses this app to their success is by distributing coupons for their products.
 Users browsing a recipe where a product is heavily discounted are considerably more likely to follow that recipe.
-This helps Kraft by moving on stock that is approaching best before dates, or has been over ordered.
+This helps Kraft by moving on stock that is approaching best before dates or has been over-ordered.
 It also helps the customer to see Kraft as a brand that provides them with value for money.